kitsaaa/RestaurantsApp/project_charter.md

 - Required APIs might start charging, or stop working altogether
 - Some of the contracted services can have sudden price hikes
 - Users might find the information about the place they want to visit
+- any issues with MongoDb and/or Heroku can affect the website accessibility
+- team members might make changes to the website that causes the website to become unaccessible
+- users might find it hard to use this tour guide website instead of checking out the reviews on google

 ### 5.2 Assumptions

 - The Admins are versed in all technologies required to create and maintain the website